 What is braincare?

-Why braincare needs to be on your radar, and 10 simple habits to build it into your life.
+Why braincare needs to be on your radar, and 5 simple braincare behaviours to build into your life.

 You probably already invest a lot of time and energy into your skincare, healthcare, and haircare; researching, perfecting your routine and finding out what works best for you.
 But, what about your braincare?

-It started to really bug us that somewhere in the shuffle, our brains were being forgotten about.
-Why we were prioritising what’s on our heads, over what’s in our heads?
+It started to bug us that somewhere in the shuffle, our brains were being forgotten about.
+Why were we prioritising what’s on our heads, over what’s in our heads?

-So.
-We coined the term braincare.
-The premise is pretty simple, braincare covers all the actions and behaviours that contribute to a healthy brain.
-Primarily this entails the right nutrition, but, a healthy brain is a 360 thing, so braincare also covers breath, hydration, mindfulness, rest, movement, compassion, learning, digital diet, and self-care.
+So, braincare, simply, is all of the actions and behaviours that contribute to a healthy brain.
+This means the right nutrition, but a healthy brain is a 360º thing, so braincare also covers everything from sleep to continuous learning.

 Why braincare matters

-So, how well-cared-for your brain is, governs how well it can do its job; to take care of you.
+So how we care for our brains governs how well it can do its job—taking care of us.

-A healthy brain essentially keeps you at your best, for as long as possible.
+A healthy brain keeps you at your best, feeling healthy, for as long as possible.
 In real talk, that means:

 What makes a healthy brain?

 Everyone’s braincare routine will be unique.
-No two brains are the same, in much the same way that no two people are the same.
-So, what works for you, may not work for someone else.
+No two brains are the same.
+So what works for you may not work for someone else.
 That’s to be expected.
 Experiment, see what makes the difference for you, and go with that.

 Did you know that 99% of us don’t get the nutrition our brains need from our diets?
 It’s really hard to do.